-Ms. Donovan was an early member, and at the time, one of the few women on the Chicago Board Options Exchange.
+Age 69 Director Since 2019 Ms. Donovan was an early member, and at the time, one of the few women on the Chicago Board Options Exchange.
 She subsequently became an independent broker representing major institutional options orders and has been retired from employment for more than five years.

 Ms. Donovan was nominated to serve as a director of the Company because of her knowledge of market dynamics and institutional trading practices, knowledge acquired through her 18-year tenure as a fiduciary representative amidst an array of market conditions.
-She currently serves on the Nominating and Corporate Governance Committee.
+She currently serves as Chairwoman of the Nominating and Corporate Governance Committee.